-Over the past four years, he has interned at world-leading organisations including Rolls-Royce, J.P Morgan, The Boston Consulting Group and William Blair.
-In 2015, he co-founded Motivez, the UK’s 1st personalised event-discovery app for young people.
+Over the past four years, he has interned at world-leading organizations including Rolls-Royce, J.P Morgan, The Boston Consulting Group and William Blair.
+In 2015, he co-founded Motivez, the UK’s 1st personalized event-discovery app for young people.
 Motivez is an award-winning venture comprised of six students who have raised over five figures in seed funding.
-In 2017, George was recognized as one of the UK’s Top 10 Black Students” and recognized by HM The Queen for independently redesigning a component for Rolls-Royce’s aircrafts and saving them over GBP50m.
+In 2017, George was recognized as one of the UK’s Top 10 Black Students” and recognized by HM The Queen for independently redesigning a component for Rolls-Royce’s aircraft and saving them over GBP50m.
 George has recently completed an internship at Google and is leading a GBP 1m fundraising campaign for the Amos Bursary.

 Kenny is the co-founder & Managing Director of ClearView Research Ltd, a leading-edge research company, who specialise in research focussing on millennials and social impact evaluation.

 Described by Huffington Post UK as a “young rising star making waves in UK politics,” Kenny has written influential & award-winning publications and has led on innovative partnerships with global brands such as Uber, Tinder and Deliveroo, on campaigns to get young people registered to vote and turnout in UK elections and the EU referendum.
-His work in both the worlds of research and politics has taken him around the world to countries such as, the United States, Brazil, Austria, Tunisia, Israel, and Hong Kong.
+His work in both the worlds of research and politics has taken him around the world to countries such as the United States, Brazil, Austria, Tunisia, Israel, and Hong Kong.